ryyyyan-taylor/ryyyyan-taylor/README.md

 -->

 - 🔭 I’m currently working on juggling working from home and a bunch of personal projects!
-- 🌱 I’m currently learning about security and pipeline management at work.
+- 🌱 I’m currently learning Ansible at work and developing purpose-built Linux systems.
 - 💬 Ask me about Star Wars!
 I spin lightsabers for fun!
+- 📫 Check out my [website](https://ryantaylor.tech) for a ton more info!
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 📫 How to reach me: ...